fanofxiaofeng/naive-json-parser/README.md

 mvn clean package
 ```

-Step 2: Use this `jar` file to parse and pretty print json string from standard input.
+Step 2: Use this `jar` file to parse and pretty print `JSON` string from standard input.
 An example is shown below.
 ```
 echo '  [   {"Message": "Hello, world", "Some special numbers": [4.2E1, 23E0,   3.14159265358979], "Today is Saturday" : true, "Needs to work": false, "Test for null": null}]' | \